 The WAL is a linked list (not a true persistent data structure), but when SBS appends to the WAL it overwrites only the terminating null value.
 Overwriting the tail of the WAL as an atomic operation is in the spirit of soft updates because the order of writing is carefully designed to cause no data corruption if writes are interrupted by a power failure.
 Writes live in the WAL for only a short period until changes to the block tree are complete.

-For a walkthrough of how the SBS works, see Qumulo File Fabric Technical Overview.
+For a walk through of how the SBS works, download the Qumulo File Fabric Technical Overview.

 We’re engineers, builders, craftsmen and artists.
 We build products that are always on, that never lose data, and that store and retrieve data fast.
 Connect with us on social media!